edoelas/tfgBlog/_posts/2020-05-29-Image post-processing.md

 out_rgb = palette[indexes]
 ```

-But this code array it is not usable yet.
+But this array is not usable yet.
 First we have to add the alpha value again and add all the transparent pixels we removed at the beginning:

 ```python
 # Add alpha value